Partial exploiters sustain cooperation: the hump-shaped strategy stably coexists with unconditional cooperators: Results

 \subsubsection{AllC--Hump coexistence is stable against invasion by other strategies}

 Thus far, we have analyzed the conditions for AllC--Hump equilibrium between pairs of strategies.
 We now ask whether this equilibrium remains stable against invasion by the remaining strategies (AllD and CC) in the full four-strategy system.
 To test this, we compare how each strategy's fitness changes along each two-strategy edge containing AllC (see Methods).
-We report results at the representative condition ($N = 12$, $K \to \infty$, $b_0 = 0.56$); the analysis over the full $b_0$ range and across $K$ conditions is reported in SI Appendix, Fig.~S6.
+We report results at the representative condition ($N = 12$, $K \to \infty$, $b_0 = 0.56$).
+The SI Appendix reports the analysis over the full $b_0$ range and across $K$ conditions (Fig.~S6), together with a robustness check in which a response slope slightly below one removes the $b_0$ dependence and preserves the AllC--Hump coexistence (Sec.~11, Figs.~S9 and S10).

 At this representative condition, AllC--Hump coexistence is uninvadable: both AllD and CC have lower fitness than the residents (Fig.~\ref{fig:fig4}D, right).
 By contrast, on the AllC--AllD edge, Hump has higher fitness than the residents, so no stable coexistence is possible (Fig.~\ref{fig:fig4}D, left).
 This pattern holds across the $N \times K$ parameter space: AllC--Hump coexistence spans most of the space and remains stable against invasion, while AllC--AllD coexistence exists only in a narrow corner and is vulnerable to Hump (SI Appendix, Figs.~S5 and S6).
 The AllC--CC edge has no stable coexistence either; because CC matches AllC's behavior, it is readily invaded by both AllD and Hump (SI Appendix, Fig.~S8).
 Therefore, across the range of environments studied here, Hump is the only strategy that can form a stable coexistence with AllC.